-The Guns of Prussia’s Cove [*] or Carters’ Battery
+The Guns of Prussia’s Cove1 or the Carters’ Battery

 In this belligerent period there were a number of recognised coastal batteries located around the head of Mount’s Bay.